 Supports the Immune System

 Hemp seeds also contain a crucial omega-6 fatty acid called gamma-linolenic acid, or GLA.
 GLA is also vital for various functions in your dog's body.
-Evidence from the American Association for Cancer Research indicates that proper GLA levels in the diet can help fight cancer.
-As such, it's possible that dogs can benefit from this crucial nutrient in the same way.
+Evidence from the American Association for Cancer Research indicates that proper GLA levels in the diet may help prevent serious and common health problems.

 But inflammation can quickly get out of hand — that's where essential fatty acids come in.
-Omega-6 encourages inflammation, while omega-3 reduces it.
-It's this balance that is essential for a proper and healthy inflammatory response, and hemp seed oil can help regulate it.
-You can help reduce inflammation, relieve stiff joints, and keep your dog active by giving them PetHonesty’s Hemp Mobility Chews.
+Omega-6 may encourage inflammation, while omega-3 does the opposite.
+It's this balance that is essential for a proper and healthy inflammatory response, and hemp seed oil may help regulate this.
+You can help support your dog’s inflammatory response pathways , support joint discomfort, and help keep your dog active by giving them PetHonesty’s Hemp Mobility Chews.

 Omega-3 and omega-6 fatty acids are also beneficial for your dog's skin.
 Hemp seed oil is an increasingly common ingredient in cosmetics and soaps made for humans.
-Dog owners might give their pet hemp seed oil to improve their coat quality, or it might be recommended by a veterinarian to help with skin problems like atopic dermatitis or granulomas.
+Dog owners might give their pet hemp seed oil to improve their coat quality, or it might be recommended by a veterinarian to help with common skin problems like.